TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 3 - Advanced IO/Homework_PWM.md

 Special Attack: -20 HP to all villain.

 Usage of button:
-- Button 1: Short press->choose villain to attack.
-Long press(1s)->Light attack.
+- Button 1: Short press->Light attack.
+Long press->choose villain to attack.
 - Button 2: Heavy attack.
+- Exit selecting mode with pressing both button

 There are several rules have to obey:
 - Can use Light Attack at any time.